 Financial Secretary

-Randolph McGough (he/him)
+Randy McGough (he/him)

 Randy is currently retired from NYS Government where he spent 35 years working in the field of Human Resources Management.
-Since then, he has been blessed to volunteer with a number of Community Based Organizations within Schenectady County which are engaged in meeting the needs of the unserved and underserved populations of the county.
-He is a graduate of the State University of New York at Oneota where he obtained a Bachelor of Arts degree in US History/Black Hispanic Studies.
+Since then he has been blessed to volunteer with a number of Community Based Organizations within Schenectady County which are engaged in meeting the needs of the unserved and underserved populations of the county.
+He is a graduate of the State University of New York at Oneonta where he obtained a Bachelor’s of Arts degree in US History/Black Hispanic Studies.
+He also attended graduate school at the State University of New York at Albany where I majored in African/Afro-American Studies.
+He enjoys serving on the board of the Rotterdam Community Center as it goes about meeting the needs of those who are currently struggling within the Rotterdam Community.

 Secretary